MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 ## No more double scrollbars

-This a big usability improvement.
-Previously, when scrolling within a long card the Format pane would have 2 scrollbars!
+Previously, when scrolling within a long card, the Format pane would have two scrollbars.
 Now when you expand cards and subcategories, you have one scrollbar that adapts to the length of the contents.

 |Old Format pane  |New Format pane  |
 |---------|---------|
 |:::image type="content" source="media/desktop-format-pane/old-double-scrollbars.png" alt-text="Screenshot of old double scrollbars.":::     | :::image type="content" source="media/desktop-format-pane/new-single-scrollbar.png" alt-text="Screenshot of new single scrollbar.":::        |

 ## Hidden dynamic cards exposed

-Previously, some cards were only shown when you added certain fields in the build tab.
-For new users, this can be hard to understand when and why some cards were available or unavailable.
+Previously, you only saw some cards when you added certain fields in the build tab.
+For new users, it can be hard to understand when and why some cards are available or unavailable.
 With our newly added vertical space, we can expose these hidden dynamic cards with helpful tooltips on what actions to take to enable the cards.

 ## Merged font settings

-Across the Format pane, we’ve now merged font family and font size to be on 1 line.
-Again, this was in an effort to reduce vertical space and better to align with Office.
+Across the Format pane, we’ve merged font family and font size onto a single line.
+Again, we want to reduce vertical space and better to align with Office.

 |Old Format pane  |New Format pane  |
 |---------|---------|